 For more information, or to get involved, contact Minister for Children & Youth, Anne Alexis Harra!

 215.247.7466 x104 |

-Anne Alexis Harra (she/her) was born and raised in Wilmington, DE, where she is currently a member at St. David’s Episcopal Church.
+Anne Alexis Harra (she/her) was born and raised in Wilmington, DE.
+She and her beloved partner, Cole (he/him) currently live in Manayunk.
 Anne Alexis graduated from Washington College in May 2019 with a B.A. in English and a minor in Philosophy.
-She is currently working on her M.S. in Secondary Education from Saint Joseph's University.

 Beginning with the waters of baptism, Anne Alexis has devoted her life to serving God in the Episcopal Church.
 Raised on Godly Play in Sunday school and moving into a tight-knit youth group, she is aware of the positive impact that the Church’s presence can have in the life of a young person.
 She is passionate about encouraging children and youth to explore their faith on a personal level while also committing to a community-centered effort to enact change for the greater good.